 It’s interesting how most AI initiatives end up being discussions about humans.
 On the IT level, it’s no different.
-AI projects are often a story of two teams, two types of workflows, and two ways of getting things done—and how to bridge the gap between them.
+AI projects are often a story of two teams, two types of workflows, and two ways of getting things done.

-Emily Potyraj, an AI Solutions Architect here at Pure, wrote an excellent article that explains this concept of model debt and friction between teams.
-She notes that IT teams are typically in charge of building out the infrastructure for AI teams, but these aren’t your typical software projects.
-The data pipelines required look a lot different than traditional software data pipelines.
+The concept of model debt and friction between teams explains how IT teams typically in charge of building out the infrastructure for AI teams tend to struggle.
+These aren’t your typical software projects—the data pipelines look a lot different than traditional software data pipelines.
 They can reside and move between on-premises, in hybrid clouds, or on the edge.

-Trying to shoehorn new data initiatives into an old way of wrangling data can lead to issues:
+Trying to shoehorn new data initiatives can lead to issues:

 DevOps and AL/ML teams are wired differently.
 Data science teams rely on DevOps teams to “industrialize” their data pipelines, but DevOps can struggle to support them with legacy solutions.
 Data science teams need data mobility that can overwhelm DevOps’ plates.

 Legacy IT infrastructures are too brittle for AI and ML at scale.
 Traditional IT infrastructures and data storage solutions aren’t well set up to handle AI and ML teams’ requirements.
 It’s software 1.0 machinery trying to power multicloud environments and software 2.0 initiatives.

 Shadow projects lack access to the right resources.
-If an AI project sits outside of the data center, and outside of the greater IT org, it can set them up to struggle with limited access to shared services and resources.
+If an AI project sits outside of the data center (“shadow AI“), and outside of the greater IT org, it can set them up to struggle with limited access to shared services and resources.

 AI/ML data gets locked down or siloed.
 If data is siloed or can’t be moved quickly enough for experimentation and inferencing between on-prem and the cloud, AI projects can stall out.

-To merge the two successfully, a new IT discipline has emerged: “MLOps.”
-MLOps, or “AIOps,” is a modern mindset that’s all about making the architectural choices AI teams need to thrive.
+To merge the two successfully, a new IT discipline has emerged: “MLOps,” or “AIOps,” a modern mindset that’s all about making the architectural choices AI teams need to thrive.